mosn/layotto/docs/en/development/developing-api.md

 An example of an excellent proposal：https://github.com/dapr/dapr/issues/2988

 ### 1.2.
 Proposal review
-After the simple API is issued, everyone can discuss it in text;
+After submitting the proposal, everyone can discuss it in text;

-Important or complex API design can organize community meetings for review.
+For important or complex API, we can hold community meetings for design review.

 ## 2、Development
 ### 2.1.
 Code specification
+TODO

 ### 2.2.
 Test Specification
 - have unit test